thewca/db-sanity-check/README.md

 create database wca_development;
 ```

 The database `wca_development` will be populated with WCA data.
-If you want to change password, username or others, make sure to also change on `application-local.properties`.
+If you want to change password, username or others, make sure to also change on `application-local.yml`.

 ## Before you run this